nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ℹ️ **Tip:** <br> Head over to the [Tutorial](#tutorial) and learn how to add an internship entry !
 </div>

 <div markdown="span" class="alert alert-danger">
 ⚠️ **Common errors:** <br>
-1. If no field prefixes are specified or if there are errors, the command will be rejected with error message:<br>
+1. If no field prefixes are specified or if there are errors, the command will be rejected with error message: `Invalid Command Prefix!` <br>
-   `Invalid Command Prefix!` followed by the format to use and an example for you to refer to or try out
+Refer to the format and example displayed along with this message, to help you rectify your errors!
 </div>

 ### Deleting an internship: `delete`